Hostess At Heart

 2. Add the ground turkey.
 Cook until the turkey is fully cooked.

 • Turkey doesn’t brown as beef does.
-It tends to stay white or a light gray.
+It tends to stay white or light gray.
 The homemade sloppy joe sauce will add color and flavor.

 • Don’t overcook the turkey.
 It will become dry and crumbly.